-3.3.5.2.
+3.3.6.2.
 The size of the components of a single approval mark shall not be less than the minimum size required for the smallest of the individual marks by the pertinent UN Regulations under which approval has been granted.

-3.3.5.3.
-Annex 7 gives examples of approval markings for grouped, combined or reciprocally incorporated lamps with all the additional symbols mentioned above.
+3.3.6.3.
+Annex 7 gives examples of approval marking arrangements for grouped, combined or reciprocally incorporated lamps with all the additional symbols mentioned above.

-3.3.5.4.
-Lamps reciprocally incorporated with other lamps, of which the lens may also be used for other types of devices.
-The provisions laid down in paragraph 3.3.5. are applicable.